 After leaving Strathpine Station, head down Station Street until you get to Gympie Road.
 Cross at the lights and you should reach the Pine Rivers Art Gallery in about 5 minutes.
 The Gallery has a special program for kids called G.A.M.E: Gallery and Museum Explorers.
-Check out their website for current events and activities at the Art Gallery.
 As of our visit, there was a bird theme to the gallery, so all of the kid’s activities were based around birds.

 Keep going down Gympie Road for about 7 minutes and you should reach Pine Rivers Park.
 Pine Rivers Park is a huge park which features several fenced playgrounds.
 Some of equipment in the playgrounds include a flying fox, slides, swings and climbing frames.
 There is also an incredibly fun pedal powered train which kids can ride all around the park and a maze which kids can navigate.
 The park is also suitable for children with special needs, and there is a liberty swing at the park which can be rented out.
 There are plenty of wide grassy spaces for kids to play on.

 When it’s time for a break, there are plenty of picnic shelters and shady spaces around the park.
 BBQs are also available for a tasty picnic lunch.

 After leaving Lawnton Station, go down Station Road and take a left down Todds Road.
 Keep going down the road until you reach Lawnton Swimming Pool.
 This should only take you about 8 minutes.

 Lawnton Swimming Pool only costs $5.20 per child or $16 for a family pass which includes 2 adults and 2 children.
 There is a toddler’s pool and play area which includes mushroom fountains and caterpillar fountains.
 There are also 2 BBQs available on the site, making it a great place to BYO picnic.